-Some of our readers might remember the MYO gesture control armband that was released into pre-order back in February of this year by the new start company Thalmic Labs.
+Some of our readers might remember the MYO gesture control armband that was released into pre-order back in February of this year by the new start-up company Thalmic Labs.

-Now its developers have opened up the MYO gesture armband to third party developers allows them to take advantage of the new technology to develop applications.
+Now its developers have opened up the MYO gesture armband to third-party developers, allowing them to take advantage of the new technology to develop applications.

 “By opening this program up to developers and enabling them to build on top of MYO technology, we will ensure that MYO has a deep suite of software applications by the time the product reaches consumer hands.”